christchurchblaine@gmail.com

 Join us for coffee, tea and goodies after church in the Fellowship Hall!

 As we prepare to return to gathering for Coffee Hour, we will need people to help plan and administer our fellowship gatherings.
-If you would like to serve on the Hospitality Committee, please contact Jeane Austin at your earliest convenience.
+If you would like to serve on the Hospitality Committee, please contact Billie at christchurchblaine@gmail.com

 The United Thank Offering (UTO) was founded in the early 1900s to support innovative mission and ministry through The Episcopal Church.
 Another goal was to deepen spiritual disciplines of gratitude among those who participate.